Glaucoma: Medication

+Each of these medicines may have local and systemic side effects.
+Wiping the eye with an absorbent pad after the administration of eye drops may result in fewer adverse effects.
+Initially, glaucoma drops may reasonably be started in either one or in both eyes.

 Adherence

-Poor compliance with medications and follow-up visits is a major reason for vision loss in glaucoma patients.
-A 2003 study of patients in an HMO found half failed to fill their prescriptions the first time, and one-quarter failed to refill their prescriptions a second time.
+Poor compliance with medications and follow-up visits are a major reason for treatment failure and disease progression in glaucoma patients.
+Poor adherence could lead to increased complication rates, thus increasing the need for non-pharmacological interventions, including surgery.
 Patient education and communication must be ongoing to sustain successful treatment plans for this lifelong disease with no early symptoms.

-Adherence to medication protocol can be confusing and expensive; if side effects occur, the patient must be willing either to tolerate them or to communicate with the treating physician to improve the drug regimen.
-Initially, glaucoma drops may reasonably be started in either one or in both eyes.

 Laser

 Argon laser trabeculoplasty (ALT) may be used to treat open-angle glaucoma, but this is a temporary solution, not a cure.
 A 50-μm argon laser spot is aimed at the trabecular meshwork to stimulate the opening of the mesh to allow more outflow of aqueous fluid.
 Usually, half of the angle is treated at a time.
 Traditional laser trabeculoplasty uses a thermal argon laser in an argon laser trabeculoplasty procedure.

 Nd:YAG laser peripheral iridotomy (LPI) may be used in patients susceptible to or affected by angle closure glaucoma or pigment dispersion syndrome.
 During laser iridotomy, laser energy is used to make a small, full-thickness opening in the iris to equalize the pressure between the front and back of the iris, thus correcting any abnormal bulging of the iris.
 In people with narrow angles, this can uncover the trabecular meshwork.
 In some cases of intermittent or short-term angle closure, this may lower the eye pressure.
 Laser iridotomy reduces the risk of developing an attack of acute angle closure.
 In most cases, it also reduces the risk of developing chronic angle closure or of adhesions of the iris to the trabecular meshwork.

-Diode laser cycloablation lowers IOP by reducing aqueous secretion by destroying secretory ciliary epithelium.
+Computational fluid dynamics (CFD) simulations have shown that an optimal iridotomy size to relieve the pressure differential between the anterior and posterior side of the iris is around 0.1 mm to 0.2 mm.
+This coincides with clinical practice of LPI where an iridotomy size of 150 to 200 microns is commonly used.
+However, larger iridotomy sizes are sometimes necessary.